Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_description.rst

 * Data integrity and availability is assured even if up to 80% of data is destroyed or delayed during transmission.

 .. figure:: images/vin_description/vin_data_flow.png
-  :width: 500
+  :scale: 100
   :align: center
   :alt: VIN Data Flow

-  VIN™ Data Flow
+  *VIN™* Data Flow

 .. figure:: images/vin_description/vin_high_level.png
-  :width: 500
+  :scale: 50
   :align: center
   :alt: VIN High Level Description

-  High-Level Description of the VIN™
+  High-Level Description of the *VIN™*

 The security of the end-to-end data supply chain is assured by a proprietary Proof of Integrity.
 Both the receiver and the sender are assured that the data was received in integrity, even if 80% of the data is affected by attackers, degradation, or network outages.
 An operator is alerted of any attempted interference even across physical and logical networks.